 Other changes with the CPRA include the following:

-- Sensitive personal information will have added protections.
+- Sensitive personal information has added protections.
 You must get opt-in consent before using or disclosing such information and people must have the right to withdraw this consent and opt out.
 You must only use this information for the specified purpose.
-Sensitive personal information will count as a 12th category when you list how you use data.

 - The right to opt out of you sharing personal information now specifically covers "cross-context behavioral advertising" even if you aren't being paid for the information.

-- A new organization, the California Privacy Protection Agency, will take over enforcement from the state Attorney General.
+- A new organization, the California Privacy Protection Agency, took over enforcement from the state Attorney General.
 It will have the right to order businesses to audit or risk assess their data procedures.

 - To correct their data